karuvally/karuvally.github.io/me/index.md

 # Who designed this blog
 The blog was designed by a person called [Micah Cowell](http://blog.micahcowell.com) who was nice enough to publish the template under MIT license...

+# Can you be hired?
+Yes, ofcourse! take a look at my [resume](https://github.com/karuvally/cv/raw/master/resume_karuvally.pdf)

 # Contact
 Feel free to drop in a mail: aswinbabuk [at] gmail [dot] com
-Better still, you can contact me on [LinkedIn](https://in.linkedin.com/in/karuvally)
+Better still, you can connect with me on [LinkedIn](https://in.linkedin.com/in/karuvally)